The Essential Guide to Being a Successful Scrum Team

-The development team makes sure they’re always following through on their development commitments made during sprint meetings, staying up-to-date with the status of the project, as well as continuously keeping track of the quality of their code.
+The development team doubles check they are always following through on their development commitments made during sprint meetings, staying up-to-date with the status of the project, as well as continuously keeping track of the quality of their code.
 Together, the entire Scrum team carries the collective responsibility to create and improve a product.
 All of this takes meticulous organization.

 They have to be able to listen to their team members, as well as give clear instructions and input.
 Communicative skills do not just include direct face-to-face communication.
-The skill to clearly communicate online is becoming increasingly important in times where remote working is becoming the norm.
+The skill to communicate online is becoming increasingly important in times when remote working is becoming the norm.
 Luckily, technology is continuously improving to provide better communication experiences online.

 2. Time Management

 So, to combat this, strict planning needs to be done in such a way that all tasks are prioritized, aligned, and divided across the designated team members.
 Then, the team needs to make sure that the execution of the plan is running smoothly at all times.
-Team members need to think quickly, adapt, and make the best use of the time in the daily standups to remove bottlenecks.
-Additionally, the product owner needs to stay highly organized in order to keep the product vision, backlog, and planning clear.
+Team members need to think quickly, adapt, and make the best use of time in the daily standups to remove bottlenecks.
+Additionally, the product owner needs to stay highly organized to keep the product vision, backlog, and planning clear.

 3. Team Work

 Good communicative skills go hand in hand with the ability to be a good team worker.
 Sometimes, especially in bigger companies with large-scale projects, the Scrum team consists of a lot of members.
 That means that everyone has to make sure they’re on top of their game and their tasks are aligned with the ones of their team members.

 4. Planning & Prioritization

 Planning and prioritizing tasks is essential for a successful Agile way of working.
 All tasks need to be listed and scheduled, with the most important tasks as a priority.
 Next to making and prioritizing the planning, the team needs to continuously follow through on sprint commitments, including testing and implementing changes.
 The Scrum Master plays a critical role here as they need to be able to coach the entire team and steer everyone in the right direction while keeping all tasks and objectives aligned.
-Using tools like Slack, Asana and Trello can also greatly optimize the process of planning and prioritizing tasks, as well as staying up to date with the status of the tasks of team members at all times.
+Using tools like Slack, Asana, and Trello can also greatly optimize the process of planning and prioritizing tasks, as well as staying up to date with the status of the tasks of team members at all times.

 5. Physical Organization

-Next to the skills listed above, physical organization is also an essential skill to master.
+Next to the skills listed above, a physical organization is also an essential skill to master.
 These skills include keeping your working space clean and organized because a clean space is a clean mind.
 A Scrum meeting will be much more efficient and effective when the physical space it takes place is decluttered and neatly organized.

 Need a hand?

 Our Scrum teams at Lizard Global are driven to deliver cutting-edge and high-quality digital solutions, resulting in happy clients.
 Do you want to know more about the daily tasks of a scrum team?
 Check out our blog on Scrum Sprints.
 Or are you looking for a digital partner to help you with the development of your application?
-Don’t hesitate to get in touch, and let’s sit around the table to brainstorm about your innovative ideas.
+Don’t hesitate to get in touch, and let’s sit around the table to brainstorm your innovative ideas.